Summer holiday activities

 This article has been written by parenting author and blogger Becky Goddard-Hill.

-We all want our children to have a brilliant time off school but keeping them entertained for 6 weeks can feel like a tall order.
+We all want our children to have a brilliant summer holiday but keeping them entertained for 6 weeks can feel like a tall order.
 But don’t panic.
 There really are a whole host of things to do to keep them learning, growing, busy and happy through the summer.

 Here are a few ideas…